MicrosoftDocs/azure-management-docs/articles/azure-arc/container-storage/overview.md

 ## Azure IoT Operations

-If you are using Azure IoT Operations, proceed to Install extension: Configuration Operator as the extension is installed as part of the AIO package.
+If you are using Azure IoT Operations, proceed to [Configure your volumes](local-shared-edge-volumes.md).

 ## Next steps